LCCC Records Office

 If you prefer to mail your request, you may print and mail the Printable Transcript Request Form.
 Don't forget to sign your transcript request.
 A transcript will not be issued until we have your legal signature and all encumbrances are clear.

-You may stop by Enrollment Services in the Bass Library to complete the Transcript Request form.
+You may stop by Enrollment Services in the Bass Library to complete the Printable Transcript Request Form.

 Do you need an unofficial copy of your transcript?